Frequently Asked Questions

 Q: Are there any things you particularly question about modern “Western” medical practice?

 A: Absolutely.
 I question many things, particularly when profit motives appear to be influencing commonly accepted standards of care.
-That said, I still try to keep good track of the official ‘right answers’ (which even the most orthodox of doctors will admit commonly change over time) so that when I feel the need to go ‘off road’ I can let my patients know how and why my thoughts deviate from the conventional.
-All along I take a collaborative approach; if I fail to make a convincing enough case to change your mind on something you have opinions about, I can often be persuaded to go along with doing things your way–especially if you’ll let me monitor the situation over time.
+That said, I still try to keep good track of the official ‘right answers’ (which even the most orthodox of doctors will admit frequently change over time) so that when I feel the need to go ‘off road’ I can let my patients know how and why my thoughts deviate from the conventional.
+I take a collaborative approach; if I fail to make a convincing enough case to change your mind on something you have opinions about, I can often be persuaded to go along with doing things your way — especially if you’ll let me monitor the situation over time.

 Q: What about nutritional supplements and herbs?
 Are you a believer?

 A: Probably more so than most internists.
-I take several supplements myself and commonly recommend a variety of them where the scientific evidence is reasonably compelling.
-Some other supplements appear to be a waste of money–but again, I have a collaborative approach.
+I take several supplements myself and commonly recommend a variety of them when scientific evidence is reasonably compelling.
+Some other supplements appear to be a waste of money, but again, I have a collaborative approach.
 If something isn’t actually dangerous, I won’t get bent out of shape if you want to go on doing it if it seems to be working for you.
 As to herbs, I consider many of them to be very real medicines, so I like to know what my patients are taking and why.
-I don’t consider myself knowledgeable enough about them to prescribe very many of them (with a few exceptions), but I respect that trained herbalists have their own pharmacoepia and that it’s important for me to consider the potential effects of herbs as part of the overall picture.
+I don’t consider myself knowledgeable enough about them to prescribe very many of them (with a few important exceptions), but I respect that trained herbalists have their own pharmacopoeia and that it’s important for me to consider the potential effects of herbs as part of the overall picture.